vinitkumar/vinitkumar.github.com/_posts/2013-03-24-life-has-changed.md

 - 13-inch is an awesome form factor.

-Also, i recently got myself a HTC Desire X Android Smartphone.
+Also, i recently got myself a HTC Desire X Android Smart phone.
 It is a lovely piece of hardware.
 Not big or bulky.
 At 4-inch screen i have enough screen estate to do whatever i can do.
 Camera is good as well.
-All together i am quite satisified with my phone.
+All together i am quite satisfied with my phone.
 Did i mention Beats Audio?
 It is an excellent addition to my phone.
-I spend quite some time travelling to office and it seems to be a great feeling to listen to music while travelling.
+I spend quite some time traveling to office and it seems to be a great feeling to listen to music while traveling.

 Though i still love my 2 year old dell and Nokia E5.